ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 | SALE PRICE | object | The price for which the property was sold. |
 | SALE DATE | object | The date when the property was sold. |

 However, the primary dataset does not include precise geolocation information (latitude and longitude), which is crucial for accurately pinpointing properties on a map during deployment.
 Therefore, to enrich the property location details, a secondary [PLUTO](https://catalog.data.gov/dataset/primary-land-use-tax-lot-output-pluto) dataset is used.
+This dataset contains detailed property attributes beyond those available in the sales dataset, such as land area and building area, including residential area, office area, garage area, commercial area, frontage, land depth, storage area, and more.
+While these features provide rich spatial and structural information, their high dimensionality may introduce noise and potentially overwhelm machine learning models if not carefully selected or engineered.
 Summary of important columns of this dataset is given below.

 | Column Name | Data Type | Description |
 |------------|-----------|-------------|